sayanarijit/mind/README.md

 [mind](https://github.com/sayanarijit/mind) makes it easy to work with the stack of our own mind.
-It uses this simple formula to measure the current productivity level of our mind and uses the appropriate colors to represent the it.
+It uses this simple formula to measure the current productivity level of our mind and uses the appropriate colors to represent the state.

 > ***p = O - b***
 >